Thomas Law (1756–1834): Career in Washington, DC

 The senior Law also worked tirelessly to gather support to build a canal through the city to facilitate trade.
 Under the pseudonym "Homo" in the 'National Intelligencer', Law advocated the creation of a national paper currency, publicly financed debt and an agricultural society, all to improve the country's economic development.
 More publicly, he helped found the Columbian Institute (which Congress chartered in 1818 and which closed in 1838, but whose collection later passed to the Smithsonian Institution), and funded many arts endeavors.
 He invested more in the national capital through thirty years than did the federal government, which a later historian found both remarkable and depressing.
 In 1817 Law bought a plantation, known as the Retreat or Tusculum, in Prince George's County, Maryland, from which he could see the East Branch of the Potomac and the city.
 He was elected as president of the county agricultural society.
 While he did use it as a retreat, he also entertained large parties, reportedly including President Monroe and top-ranking officials.

 Privately, Law supported the abolition of slavery, as well as the colonization of free blacks outside the bounds of the United States.
 Law also manumitted Ann (Nancy) Dandridge Costin and her children in exchange for small sums of money.
 Law's wife Eliza Custis had inherited Nancy, who was thought to be Martha Washington's half-sister, and who married a slave named Costin, then had four daughters before that relationship ended and she had another two children by a man named Holmes.
 Her son William Costin would become important as a free Black in the new federal city, and successfully challenge an early Black Code.
 Law also emancipated William's wife and children.
 The American Colonization Society was active in this period in supporting relocation of free blacks to the colony of Liberia (originally separate settlements were established by state colonization societies, including one in Maryland).
 Law had invested most of his fortune in property in Washington, DC, at a time of speculation as the capital was being moved to this new city.
 He bought some property from the Greenleaf Syndicate, which at one time owned one-third of the saleable property, and went bankrupt in 1797.
 Law was repeatedly on the verge of bankruptcy.
-Property values fell, for instance, after the 1814 invasion and destruction by the British during the War of 1812.
+Property values fell, for instance, after the 1814 burning of Washington.